JuliaData/DataFrames.jl/docs/src/man/basics.md

 ```

 If you want to create a data frame from such data containing all columns present in at least
-one of the source observations, and holding `missing` entry if some column is not present then
+one of the source observations, with a `missing` entry if some column is not present then
 you can use `Tables.dictcolumntable` function to help you create the desired data frame:

 ```